 side of the family.

-Molecular genetic testing of VHL is available and identifies a mutation in about 90%
+Molecular genetic testing of VHL is available and can find a mutation in about 9 in

-to 100% of affected people.
+10 to 10 in 10 affected people.
 Genetic testing is also considered part of the standard

 management for first-degree relatives (parent, siblings, children) of affected people.